bernardpeh/solidity_ninja/README.md

 testrpc -m "enlist illness roast pair check danger drill noble dove repeat great margin"
 ```

-You should get these newly generaeted accounts if your mnemonic seed above is correct.
+You should get these newly generated accounts if your mnemonic seed above is correct.

 ```